SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlc.rst

 in various use cases, e.g.

-* **Default:** Pre-filtered and gain-corrected amplitudes, Wood-Anderson corrected and measured in mm for Southwestern Germany, Stange, 2006:
+* **Default:** Pre-filtered and gain-corrected amplitudes, Wood-Anderson corrected and measured in mm for Southwestern Germany, :cite:t:`stange-2006`:

   .. math::

      MLc = \log_{10}(A) + 1.11 * \log_{10}(r) + 0.00095 * r + 0.69 + c_0

-* Wood-Anderson-corrected displacement amplitudes measured in mm for Southern California, Hutton and Boore, 1987:
+* Wood-Anderson-corrected displacement amplitudes measured in mm for Southern California, :cite:t:`hutton-1987`:

   .. math::